African Americans in Virginia

 African Americans are the largest racial minority in Virginia.
 According to the 2010 Census, more than 1.5 million, or one in five Virginians is "Black or African American".
 African Americans were enslaved in the state.
-As of the 2020 U.S. Census, African Americans were 18.6% of the state's population.
+As of the 2020 U.S. Census, African Americans were 18.6% of the state's population and 3 of the 95 counties in Virginia are African American majority (Brunswick at 54.09%, Greensville at 58.08%, and Sussex at 53.25%).

 History

+Robert Carter III owned the most African American slaves in Virginia.